-A most remarkable distinction between the sexes of many beetles is presented by the great horns which rise from the head, thorax, or clypeus of the males: and in some few cases from the under surface of the body.
-These horns, in the great family of the Lamellicorns, resemble those of various quadrupeds, such as stags, rhinoceroses, &c., and are wonderful both from their size and diversified shapes.
-Instead of describing them, I have given figures of the males and females of some of the more remarkable forms.
-(Figs. 15 to 19.)
-The females generally exhibit rudiments of the horns in the form of small knobs or ridges; but some are destitute of even a rudiment.
+erally exhibit rudiments of the horus in the form of small knobs or ridges; but some are destitute of even a rudiment.
 On the other hand, the horns are nearly as well developed in the female as in the male of Phanaus lancifer; and only a little less well developed in the females of some other species of the same genus and of Copris.
-In the several subdivisions of the family, the differences in structure of the horns do not run parallel, as I am informed by Mr. Bates, with their more important and characteristic differences: thus within the same natural section of the genus Onthophagus, there are species which have either a single cephalic horn, or two distinct horns.
+In the several subdivisions of the family, the differences in structure of the horns do not run parallel, as I am informed by Mr. Bates, with their more important and characteristic differences; thus, within the same natural section of the genus Onthophagus, there are species which have either a single cephalic horn, or two distinct horns.

-In almost all cases, the horns are remarkable from their excessive variability; so that a graduated series can be formed, from the most highly developed makes to others so degenerate that they can harely be distinguished from the females.
-Mir Walshar found that in Phaneus carnifes the horns were thrice as long in some males as in others.
-Mir.
-Bates, after examining above a hundred males of Onthophagus rangifer (fig. 19), thought that he had at last discovered a species in which the horns did not vary; but further research proved the contrary.
+In almost all cases, the horns are remarkable from their excessive variability; so that a graduated series can be formed, from the most highly-developed males to others so degenerate that they can barely be distinguished from the females.
+Mr. Walsh' fromd that in Phanewsi earnific the borns were thrice as long in some males as in others.
+Mr. Bates, after examining above a hundred males of Onthophagus rangifer (fig. 19), thought that he had at last discovered a species in which the horns did not vary; but further research proved the contarry.